TomWhitwell/SlowMovie/README.md

   -l, --loop            loop a single video; otherwise play through the files
                         in the videos directory
   -o {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --loglevel {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                         minimum importance-level of messages saved to the logfile (default: INFO)
+                         minimum importance-level of messages displayed and
+                         saved to the logfile (default: INFO)

 Args that start with '--' (eg. -f) can also be set in a config file (slowmovie.conf).
 Config file syntax allows: key=value, flag=true,